Once you learn how to make ribs in the oven, there’s no need to head to Chili’s.

 How To Make Ribs in the Oven

-1. Prepare your ingredients and preheat your oven to 250 degrees Fahrenheit.
+1. Prepare the ingredients and preheat the oven to 250 degrees Fahrenheit.

 - Gather all the spices, sugars, and seasonings in their proper measurements.

-- Prepare your ribs by removing the membrane and patting them dry with a paper towel.
+- Prepare the ribs by removing the membrane and patting them dry with a paper towel.

 - Lay a large sheet of heavy-duty foil on a baking sheet.
 It should be big enough to envelop your rack of ribs.